 To configure watermarking based on the user (e.g. a user's group membership) or job attributes, consider the Advanced Scripting feature.
 Advanced Scripting allows the watermarking to be enabled/disabled and the watermarking text to be adjusted to meet any need.
-See Chapter 17, Advanced Scripting for more details.
+See Chapter 17, Advanced Scripting (Print Scripting) for more details.

-Watermarking is currently available for printers using PostScript and PCL5 drivers.
-You should ensure that the printer driver uses the PostScript or PCL5 language rather than PCL6 or GDI languages.
-This can be verified by observing the word Postscript or PCL5 in the Job Log as shown in the screenshot below.
+Watermarking is currently available for printers using PostScript and PCL drivers.
+You should ensure that the printer driver uses the PostScript or PCL language rather than GDI or other languages.
+This can be verified by observing the word PostScript, PCL5 or PCL6 in the Job Log as shown in the screenshot below.